aress31/burpgpt/README.md

 ## Features

-- Provides an additional passive scan check, enabling users to submit `HTTP` request and response data to an `OpenAI`-controlled `GPT` `model` for security analysis, through the use of a placeholder system.
+- Adds a `passive scan check`, allowing users to submit `HTTP` data to an `OpenAI`-controlled `GPT model` for analysis through a `placeholder` system.
+- Leverages the power of `OpenAI's GPT models` to conduct comprehensive traffic analysis, enabling detection of various issues beyond just security vulnerabilities in scanned applications.
+- Enables granular control over the number of `GPT tokens` used in the analysis by allowing for precise adjustments of the `maximum prompt length`.
+- Offers users multiple `OpenAI models` to choose from, allowing them to select the one that best suits their needs.
 - Empowers users to customise `prompts` and unleash limitless possibilities for interacting with `OpenAI models`.
 Browse through the [Example Use Cases](#example-use-cases) for inspiration.
-- Leverages the power of `OpenAI's GPT models` to detect potential security vulnerabilities in the scanned application.
-- Allows the user to select the most suitable `OpenAI` `model` from the available options.
-- Offers easy `API key` rotation to provide greater control over billing and usage.
-- Enables precise adjustments of the `max prompt length` for flexibility and ease of customisation for both large and small `prompts`.
-- Integrates seamlessly with `Burp Suite`, allowing for easy and transparent use once configured.
-It also displays the analysis results directly within the `Burp UI`, enabling efficient post-processing of the scan results.
+- Integrates with `Burp Suite`, providing all native features for pre- and post-processing, including displaying analysis results directly within the Burp UI for efficient analysis.
+- Provides troubleshooting functionality via the native `Burp Event Log`, enabling users to quickly resolve communication issues with the `OpenAI API`.

 ## Installation